Now therefore, I pray thee, if I have found grace in thy sight, shew me now thy way’ (Exodus 33.13).

 Steps for Guidance

-The first chapter of this book will look at the new view, and prove that the old view is the true biblical position.
-Clearly, if we want to know about God's guidance, this issue must be settled first.
+This article will take a look at the new view, and prove that the old view is the true biblical position.
+Clearly, if we want to know about God’s guidance, this issue must be settled first.
 Does God guide his people or not?
 Should we seek his will in the pivotal decisions of life, or should we make up our own minds?
-Seeking God's guidance does not mean that the details of his way for us will always be made known to us, but that we will conscientiously seek his direction, by appealing to him to guide and help us as we subdue selfish desires, weigh pros and cons, apply the principles of the Word, and heed the advice of godly associates.
+Seeking God’s guidance does not mean that the details of his way for us will always be made known to us, but that we will conscientiously seek his direction, by appealing to him to guide and help us as we subdue selfish desires, weigh pros and cons, apply the principles of the Word, and heed the advice of godly associates.

-This first chapter is different from the rest of the book because several leading contenders for the new view are named and quoted, as there seemed to be no other way of making the issues clear.
-Although this chapter will firmly refute the ideas of those named, nothing is implied against their personal faith and sincerity.
+Several leading contenders for the new view are named and quoted, as there seemed to be no other way of making the issues clear.
+Although this article will firmly refute the ideas of those named, nothing is implied against their personal faith and sincerity.
 However, this writer believes that the new view is a grave error and must be resisted strenuously as it is utterly destructive to biblical obedience and discipleship.

 The ‘New View’ is Launched

 The full public ‘launching’ of the new view occurred in 1980, when two American evangelicals, Garry Friesen and Robin Maxson, issued their 452-page challenge to the traditional view of guidance under the title, Decision-Making and the Will of God.
 [See endnote 1] Overnight, this book became one of the most influential publications in the evangelical world.
 The authors set out to present ‘a biblical alternative to the traditional view’, and began by sweeping away the time-honoured teaching that God has a particular will for each of his children.